nataliebrown2/new_repo/README.md

 # hello this is the new README for the new_repo
-# this contains information that is useful
+# this contains information that is useful for others
+# it can also include pictures